GRADUATE STUDENT GRANTS

 2004 Grant recipients

 In 2004, the Organization for Autism Research (OAR) established the Graduate Research Grant Program intended to encourage and support students conducting research pursuant to graduate and post-graduate studies in disciplines related to assessment, intervention and support of learners with Autism Spectrum Disorders (ASD) and their families.
-Since then, OAR has awarded 75 grants totaling $139,000 to graduate students in the U.S. and abroad.
+Since then, OAR has awarded 85 grants totaling over $155,000 to graduate students in the U.S. and abroad.

 Through this competition, OAR intends to support rising stars in autism